 Something I’ve stressed for years is that when it comes to great service or hospitality, everyone is involved.
 Not just the front line.
 Every department and everyone in every department has some impact on the customer.
 USHG’s new “no tipping” policy is an acknowledgment of this very point.

-Danny understands the full picture of what goes into a guest’s experience, his solution is to ensure that the servers, along with all of the other employees, are compensated fairly and properly.
-Raising wages for these employees will result in more pride in their work, which means they are more engaged, will work harder, and, ultimately, do what’s right for the customer.
+Danny understands the full picture of what goes into a guest’s experience.
+His solution is to ensure that the servers, along with all of the other employees, are compensated fairly and properly.
+Raising wages for these employees will result in more pride in their work.
+This means they are more engaged, will work harder, and, ultimately, do what’s right for the customer.

 Some of you are probably thinking, how will this impact the menu prices at Danny’s restaurants?
 Simple.
 They will go up.
 But without having to tip, the guest will be spending about the same amount they would normally spend.